-If you appeal and the drug asked for is found not to be excluded under Part D, we'll pay for or cover it.
+If you get drugs that are excluded, you must pay for them yourself.
+If you appeal and the requested drug is found not to be excluded under Part D, we'll pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)
-If the drug is excluded, you must pay for it yourself.